skullyframework/skully-admin/README.md

 ## Usage

 See usage sample in Tests/TestApp/ .
 To run this sample, clone a copy of this repository somewhere else and access it via web browser.

+## Troubleshooting

+Issues that may shows up:

+*javascript error on index page: Uncaught TypeError: Cannot set property 'aaSorting' of null *